HughStanway/Barebones-Reverse-Proxy/docs/workers.md

 - **Kernel-Level Load Balancing**: The operating system kernel automatically distributes incoming TCP connections across the available listeners.
 - **Zero Lock Contention**: Each worker thread has its own private listener and its own event loop.
 There is no shared state or locking between workers during the accept phase.
 - **Linear Scaling**: You can configure the number of workers to match your CPU core count for maximum throughput.
+- **Read-Only Config Access**: Workers can load the current config snapshot, but they do not own the writer handle and cannot modify live config.

 ## Worker Implementation details